swcarpentry/python-novice-gapminder/episodes/04-built-in.md

 Concerns also exist about the way the data for this training was obtained, with questions raised about whether the developers had permission to use it.
 Other ethical concerns have also been raised, such as reports that workers were exploited during the training process.

-**We recommend that you avoid getting help from generative AI while you learn to code** for several reasons:
+**We recommend that you avoid getting help from generative AI during the workshop** for several reasons:

-1. For most problems you will encounter at this stage, help and answers can be easily found by searching the internet.
+1. For most problems you will encounter at this stage, help and answers can be found among the first results returned by searching the internet.
-2. The foundational knowledge and skills you will learn in this lesson are essential for you to be able to fix your own programs and any code you receive from online help or a generative AI chatbot.
+2. The foundational knowledge and skills you will learn in this lesson by writing and fixing your own programs  are essential to be able to evaluate the correctness and safety of any code you receive from online help or a generative AI chatbot.
    If you choose to use these tools in the future, the expertise you gain from learning and practising these fundamentals on your own will help you use them more effectively.
 3. As you start out with programming, the mistakes you make will be the kinds that have also been made -- and overcome! -- by everybody else who learned to program before you.
   Since these mistakes and the questions you are likely to have at this stage are common, they are also better represented than other, more specialised problems and tasks in the data that was used to train generative AI tools.